 During the preschool years, children begin to learn how to read on their own.
 Introduce new books that challenge their vocabulary and read them together.
 Encourage them to say words they recognize as you turn pages and pronounce words they don’t yet know.
 As you do daily tasks, point out and say new words they see – at breakfast on cereal boxes, at the grocery store, signs you see while driving.
 Your child will become aware of how reading is used in everyday life.
 Continuing your daily reading routines will help build your child’s literacy and confidence.
 These skills will help them successfully transition to attending school.

 Storytimes are great opportunities for families to be exposed to new books, songs, and activities which help to ensure a fun and engaging life at home.
 The following libraries host storytimes for families of preschoolers.
-Please double-check with the library's website for up-to-date day and times.
+Click on the library name to view the library's calendar of events for up-to-date storytime days and times.

 Grand Traverse County